diglionj/diglionj-extra-credit-pattern/README.md

 For my extra credit pattern, I used the bridge pattern to make a Car interface that interacts with a Driver using this pattern.

-The bridge pattern seperates a large class into two hierarchies, allowing for closely related classes to be developed independently from one another.
+The bridge pattern seperates a large class into two classes, allowing for closely related classes to be developed independently from one another.